acidvegas/mdaxfr/README.md

 ```
 **Note:** Don't actually use this lol...

 It is interesting to have seen this has worked on some "darknet" DNS servers...would maybe look into exploring collecting more zones for alterntive DNS routing.
-Some of that goes beyond an "AXFR" though...
+I am also intruiged at how much you can explore [ARPANET](https://en.wikipedia.org/wiki/ARPANET) with AXFRs...more ARPAgheddon coming soon...

 ___